Building a Visual System for Machines

 Welcome to Compound Eye.
-We're a team of 20 scientists and researchers who have spent five years building a visual system for machines: a combination of cameras, computers, and software that enable machines to perceive the world around them.
+We're building a visual system for machines: a combination of cameras, computers, and software that enable machines to perceive the world around them.

 See us in real-time

-Our online demo shows the real-time performance of our vision system.
-The seemingly normal video is actually a point cloud, a true 3D representation of the world in front of the car.
-You can explore the point cloud by changing the perspective and measure the distance to any point in the scene by using the ruler tool in the top right.
-If you sign in with an email, you can access additional demos, including live streams from our test vehicles streaming from Houston and San Francisco almost every day of the week.
+Our online demos show the real-time performance of our vision system.
+These seemingly normal videos are actually point clouds, true 3D representations of the world in front of the vehicle.
+You can explore the point cloud by changing the perspective and measure the distance to any point in the scene by using the ruler tool in the bottom left.
+Contact us to see live streaming demos from our test vehicles.

 How it Works

 Our visual system uses standard automotive-grade image sensors.
-The software runs on an embedded GPU, delivering ten times the resolution and range of most lidar sensors while consuming less power.
-We're not here to fight wars over lidar and vision.
+The software runs on an embedded GPU, delivering ten times the resolution and range of most active sensors while consuming less power.
 Our goal is to build a fully redundant perception system for autonomous vehicles and other robots using only cameras, and that means measuring depth independently of other sensors.

 There are two main ways that humans and other animals perceive the world in 3D: semantic cues and parallax cues.
 Compound Eye uses both.